hkahng92/Java-Portfolio/ServiceLayer.md

 1. It should return **AlbumViewModel** as output (with the same information in addition to the album_id)

 1. The service method works by deconstructing the AlbumViewModel into the simpler **AlbumDto** form, and then it uses the **albumDao** to send the **AlbumDto** to the Database to be saved.
-The **albumDao** then returns the **AlbumDto** with album_id after being saved.
-Finally, the service method uses **buildAlbumViewModel** to reconstruct the **AlbumViewModel** and return it back.
+After being saved in DB, the **albumDao** then returns the **AlbumDto** with album_id.
+Finally, the service method uses **buildAlbumViewModel** to reconstruct the **AlbumViewModel** and returns it back.

-Now, that we have all the information needed to design the test, we approach to actually coding the test.
-Keep in mind that our ultimate goal is to compare the expected output of the service to the actual one.
+Now, that we have all the information needed to design the test, we approach the actual coding of the test.
+Keep in mind that our ultimate goal is to compare the expected output of the service to the actual one using `assertEquals` or `assertNull`, depending on the situation.

 **Coding the test:**